 Call us if it’s happening to you: 1.800.
 263.1139 ext.
 1.

-Our Youth Housing Rights Program is made up of several short-term projects, all focused on meeting young people through creative legal education sessions in their communities.
+Youth Led Projects: Our Youth Housing Rights Program has been made possible through short-term projects, all focused on meeting young people through creative legal education sessions in their communities.
 These sessions engage and empower youth by providing the information they need in order to self-advocate in the face of discrimination.
 They have been funded for five+ years by different supporters.
-If you are interested in supporting our youth housing rights program in the future, please contact Katie@equalityrights.org.

 Do you want to learn more about youth housing rights and host an educational workshop in your community?
 With support from a team of 11 paid Youth Advisors we developed a Facilitator’s Toolkit for you to use to start conversations about housing rights.
 It’s free, easy to download, and provides everything you need to get started.